cynicastic/scribe/README.md

 ## *WARNING*

 This software was written by someone who very likely didn't know what they were doing.
-There is a non-zero chance this software will not fucntion as intended, cause irreparable data loss or hardware damage, or accidentally trigger the annihilation of the earth.
+There is a non-zero chance this software will not fucntion as intended, cause irreparable data loss and/or hardware damage, or accidentally trigger the annihilation of the earth.
 End user accepts all these potential outcomes as the unavoidable consequences of existing.

 ## ToDo: